magiclabs-ai/mb-web-sdk/packages/web-sdk/README.md

 TypeScript package to interact with the MagicBook API.

 > :warning:
 > This is currently a **mock** SDK.
-It makes no network calls and returns canned responses and fake data.
-It is to be used for testing purposes and by no means represents the design quality of the upcoming **operational** SDK.
+It only makes network calls if the `mock` property on `MagicBookAPI` is not set or is set to `false`.
+Otherwise, it returns canned responses and fake data.
+It is intended for testing purposes and does not reflect the design quality of the upcoming operational SDK.

 ## Installation